fecresgam/db-schema-definition-translator-maven-plugin/README.md

 * __outputFilePrefix:__ The prefix to be used in the output file names.

+It triggered could be from command line using mvn dbsd:translate

 Example
 -------
 The following example shows how to configure the plugin to generate the diagrams and PL/SQL scripts.